A "rare'' plane set with Hausdorff dimension 2: Proof of Theorem

 where $\lfloor x\rfloor,\ \{x\}$ are the integer and the fractional parts of $x$ correspondingly, and each $x_i$ is either 0 or 1.
 We write $(0100\cdots0\cdots)$ instead of $(0011\cdots1\cdots)$.
 In other words, the binary expansion of every number $\{x\}$ in $[0,1)$ contains infinitely many zeros.
 Such a representation is unique.

-We partition the set $\N$ of positive integers into a set $T$ and a collection of $3$-element sets $S_{ij}$ indexed by ordered pairs $(i,j)$ of positive integers in such a way that the following statements hold:
+We choose a set $T$ of positive integers and a collection of 3-element sets $S_{ij}$ of positive integers indexed by ordered pairs $(i,j)$ of positive integers in such a way that the following statements hold:

 \begin{enumerate} \item The density of $T$ in the positive integers is $1$. \item Each $S_{ij}$ is of the form $\{s_{ij},s_{ij}+1,s_{ij}+2\}$ for some positive integer $s_{ij}$. \item All sets $S_{ij}$ and $T$ are mutually disjoint. \end{enumerate}